 APD bomb squad responds to incident in Northwest Austin

-AUSTIN, Texas - The Austin Police Department (APD) bomb squad is responding to an incident in Northwest Austin.
+AUSTIN, Texas - The Austin Police Department (APD) is investigating an incident in Northwest Austin where the bomb squad needed to be called on the scene.

 Advertisement